CrawlTheDev/CrawlTheDev/README.md

    <br>
   💻 I love writing code and learn anythings about it
   <br>
-  📚 I’m currently learning the TypeScript language
+  📚 I’m currently learning the Python language
   <br>
   💬 Ask me anything about from <a href="https://github.com/CrawlTheDev/CrawlTheDev/issues" title="Issues">here</a>
   <br>